Demographics of Albania: Education

 The University of Tirana is the largest and highest ranking university in Albania.

 Literacy in the country is 98.7 percent.
 The school life expectancy (primary to tertiary education) of Albania is 16 years.
 The nation ranks 25th out of 167 countries in the world.
 In 2015, the overall literacy rate in Albania was 98.7%; the male literacy rate was 99.2% and female literacy rate was 98.3%.

 Education for primary (arsimi fillor), secondary (arsimi i mesëm), and tertiary (arsimi universitar) levels are mostly supported by the state.
-Classes start in September or October and end in June or July.
+Classes start in September and end in June.
 Albanian is the primary language of instruction in all public schools.
 Education takes place in three stages: primary, secondary, and pre-university.
 Primary education is obligatory from grade 1 to 9.
 Students must pass the graduation exams at the end of the 9th grade in order to continue their education.
 After primary school, the general education is provided at the secondary schools.
 Students get prepared for the Matura examination, allowing them to obtain their matura diploma, which grants admission to higher education.
 The country follows the Bologna model in accordance with the 2007 Law on 'Higher Education'.
 These institutions can be public or private, and may offer one, two or three levels of higher education depending on the institution.